Becoming a Host

 Matchmaking

-Once you’ve made the decision to host, our team will contact you directly with some questions about your residence and location.
-This is a good time to raise any specifics about your hosting journey and talk through what kind of guest you could host in your home.
+Once you’ve submitted your pledge, our team will be in touch within a week with some questions about your residence and location.
+This is a good time to raise any specifics and talk through what guest(s) would be most suited to your home.

 Garda Vetting for Hosts